Q-REAL: Towards Realism and Plausibility Evaluation for AI-Generated Content: Q-Real Dataset Construction

-where $\pi^*$ represents the optimal matching permutation, obtained by minimizing the objective function $\sum_{i=1}^{K} C_{i\pi(i)}$, with $C_{i\pi(i)}$ denoting the cost between the predicted and ground-truth boxes.
-Here, $K = \min(N, M)$ is the number of predicted and ground-truth boxes, where $N$ is the number of predicted boxes and $M$ is the number of ground-truth boxes.
+where $K = \min(N, M)$, and $C_{i\pi(i)}$ denotes the cost between the $i$-th predicted and matched ground-truth box.
 The final matched pairs are then used to compute the IoU.
-Detection Rate is defined as the fraction of predicted boxes that match a ground-truth box with an IoU threshold greater than 0.5.
-AUC here refers to the area under the curve of Detection Rate as a function of varying IoU thresholds, which reflects the overall detection performance across different localization strictness levels.
+Detection Rate is defined as the fraction of predicted entities that both matching a ground-truth box with IoU greater than 0.5 and providing a description that is consistent with the annotated issue (LLM Score is greater than 0.5). \textit{LLM Score} is introduced later.

-To evaluate the performance of models in reasoning description, we use the evaluation metric \textbf{\textit{LLM-Score}}.
-The LLM-Score is calculated by inputting both the predicted description and the ground truth description into GPT-4o ~\cite{Thakur2024llmjudge, zhang2024qbenchvideo}, which then provides a semantic similarity score between the two texts.
-Compared to metrics such as BLEU@4 or cosine similarity of text embeddings, LLM-Score provides a more accurate evaluation of the semantic similarity between predicted and reference descriptions.
+To evaluate reasoning descriptions, we adopt two complementary metrics: \textit{LLM-Score} and \textit{Bert-Score}.
+LLM-Score~\cite{Thakur2024llmjudge, zhang2024qbenchvideo} feeds the predicted and ground-truth descriptions into GPT-4o to measure semantic consistency, enabling robust evaluation beyond surface wording differences.
+We additionally report Bert-Score~\cite{zhang2020bertscore} as a traditional lexical overlap metric.
+Together, they provide complementary views of semantic correctness and textual similarity.